Role

 My role

-I led a comprehensive UX audit that mapped every interaction, trigger, and entry point in the app, then used those findings to design and ship three feature releases: Colors & Materials, Environments Panel, and a Quick Access Menu.
+I led a comprehensive UX audit that mapped every interaction, trigger, and entry point in the app, then used those findings to design and ship feature releases: Colors & Materials, Environments Panel, and AI for XR.

 UX Audit